jarari/FO4FasterhdtSMP/docs/physics-xml-guide.en.md

 - If mesh collision is missing, check the `BSTriShape` name, skin data, and CPU vertex/index availability.
 - If per-triangle collision is skipped, the CPU index buffer may not be readable.
 - If a body appears offset, adjust `<centerOfMassTransform>`.
+- If an armor-specific bone binds to the wrong place, verify that the bone is declared in XML and that the geometry is skinned to that bone.
+Raw unprefixed armor/source leftovers are intentionally rejected as writeback targets, including leftovers copied directly under actor `Root`.
+- If an NPC outside the active range appears frozen or reset, check the active actor distance/budget settings.
+Out-of-range actors can keep their armor record while their Bullet runtime is soft-suspended.
 - If motion explodes, reduce angular limits, reduce mass, increase damping, or use a kinematic root.